Josenewmano/till_tech_test/README.md

 ## Getting started
 Fork this project, then if necessary, either download or install Node.js (guidance here if required https://heynode.com/tutorial/install-nodejs-locally-nvm/) then npm (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 Then run `npm install` to ensure the dependencies match those in the file.
 Jest is the chosen testing framework.
-Run tests using `jest`.
-It is also recommend to add `node_modules` to a `.gitignore` folder within your fork of the project if you intend to host it on Github or a similar website, as there will be a lot of files in there!.
+Run tests using `npm test`.
+It is also recommend to add `node_modules` & `coverage` to a `.gitignore` folder within your fork of the project if you intend to host it on Github or a similar website, as there will be a lot of files in there!

 ## Explanation